CedricPerret/JuliassicPark/README.md

 - `reproduction_explicit_poisson` — explicit offspring number, drawn from a Poisson distribution.
 - `reproduction_WF_sexual` — Wright–Fisher reproduction with sexual recombination (diploid, multilocus).

 Note that we use the term *reproduction* in a broad sense.
 It can also represent processes such as learning or cultural transmission.
-For instance ``reproduction_Moran_pairwise_learning!`` is the function classicaly usd in model with pairwise learning e.g. Traulsen et al, (2006).
+For instance ``reproduction_Moran_pairwise_learning!`` is the function classicaly used in models with pairwise learning e.g. Traulsen et al, (2006).

 ---